grncdr/web-pockets/why.md

 On the other side of the spectrum are frameworks like Hapi, with elaborate (and over-engineered IMO) plugin APIs.
 Inevitably your needs will not quite mesh with the plugin interfaces exposed to you, and you end up writing more code to make a square peg fit a round hole.

 `web-pockets` addresses this by _being a service, not a framework_.
 The service it provides is ordering interdependant asynchronous operations, so you don't have to.
 On top of this service are included some _defaults_, but it is trivial to opt out of these or augment them using plain-old function composition.
+For examples of how you to extend and/or override `web-pockets` defaults, check out the [guide](guide.md).

 <a name="footnotes"></a>
 \* The defaults are **not** final.
 The question of how to best decompose them is very much open.